 Note that Middle School and Elementary Division students may also take the Junior Varsity Division versions of the NQE (known as A, B, and C Set).
 These exams are always offered at National History Bee and Bowl Varsity and Junior Varsity tournament sites; a list of which can be found here.
 The version of the Exam offered at each NHBB tournament corresponds to the question set that tournament is using.
 If a student qualifies on any of these three versions then they may attend either or both the Junior Varsity National Championships or the Middle School and Elementary National Championships (they do not need to qualify again on a Middle School or Elementary Set version).
 However, if a student wishes to compete at the Junior Varsity National Championships, they must qualify off the A, B, or C Set version of the NQE (D-H Sets [which are easier than A, B, and C Set] serve only to qualify students for the Middle School or Elementary National Championships).

 The 2018 Middle School and Elementary Division National Championships for the International Geography Bee will be held in conjunction with the National Championships of the US Geography Olympiad and the US Academic Bee and Bowl.
-The weekend will be in June 2018; the exact dates and location will be announced here shortly.
+The dates are June 3-4 in Atlanta at the Marriott Marquis Hotel.
+Please click here for a schedule of events over those two days – note that the US Geography Olympiad Middle School and Elementary National Championships will be held at the same hotel in Atlanta on Friday evening, June 1 (not on Saturday, June 2 as first reported!).
 The 2018 IGB US National Championships for the Middle School and Elementary Divisions will consist of 4 rounds of buzzer-based competition with pyramidal quiz questions, followed by two final rounds.
 The International Geography Bee’s Middle School and Elementary Division USA National Championships cost $80 per student in 2018.